Our Kids Can Ride!

 Kids with hemiplegia are successful riders on a variety of two and three-wheeled trikes and bikes.
 On this page we’ll share information about traditional biking as well as adaptations you can try.
 Your child will help you figure out what works best.

-The challenge: your child with hemiplegia needs help keeping his foot on the pedal.
+- Help your child find a way to keep her foot on the pedal.
 Try adding toe cages, toe clips, or Velcro foot straps to the pedal.
-The problem with these is that your child’s foot may become stuck on the pedal if/when she loses her balance and tips the bike over.
+The risk with these is that your child’s foot may become stuck on the pedal if/when she loses her balance and tips the bike over.

 AMBUCS makes a therapeutic tricycle called the Amtryke.
 AMBUCS is a national non-profit service organization dedicated to creating mobility and independence for people with disabilities.
 These trykes are often given at no cost to children with disabilities who have a financial need.